 A couple of weeks ago, Tanishka (known as The Moon Woman on Facebook) created an open event: a daily Sunrise meditation commitment for the month where every morning we would get up at dawn, meditate for 15 minutes, do 15 minutes of yoga or other stretches, half an hour of physical exercise outside, then journalling of our dreams and insights.
 I had been wanting to change my morning routine of tea, emails, social media and work (also in social media) but hadn’t known what to replace it with.
 This sounded perfect!

 A few days into this commitment, Kara-Leah Grant from The Yoga Lunchbox and 40 Days of Yoga, launched a 40 day meditation practice.
 Knowing the magic of a 40 day commitment (completing 40 days of yoga gave me a regular home practice even now, 18 months later), I readily extended my commitment and carried on.

 After a few days I noticed that although I was really enjoying the practice in the morning, that was about all I was enjoying.
 I felt depressed, disordered, frustrated and worthless.
 And above all, as I complained to my mother,

 I wasn’t even enlightened yet!

-I was joking (sort of) but still – why did I feel I was riding a stationery bike – all pedalling and going NOWHERE?
+I was joking (sort of) but still – why did I feel I was riding a stationary bike – all pedalling and going NOWHERE?
 My first clue came when I read Danielle La Porte’s article: Leaving the Church of Self-Improvement for the Temple of Me where she says:

 …spiritual passion can become punishing when it arises from the hollowness of our psyches rather than the fullness of our Souls.
 Striving from a sense of deficiency only fueled an obsession with self-improvement that kept me running in circles right ’round what I was looking for: the pulsating, nourishing place of my true nature, which is the doorway to fulfilling all my desires.